-To create a Makefile that can be launched outside the IDE:
+To create a Makefile that can be launched outside of the Momentics IDE:

-- In the Target Navigator view, select a project, right-click, and then select Properties.
+- In the Project Explorer view, right-click a project, and then select Properties.

-- On the right, verify that the Generate Makefiles automatically and the options Expand Env.
-Variable Refs in Makefiles in the group Makefile generation are selected.
+- On the Builder Settings tab, select the Generate Makefiles automatically and the Expand Env.
+Variable Refs in Makefiles check boxes.

-- On the left, expand C/C++ Build, and select Tool chain editor.
+- Expand C/C++ Build, and then select Tool chain editor.

 - In the Current builder list, select the external make builder.

-The IDE generates a number of .mk files, and a top-level Makefile for each processed configuration (the last one in the configuration folder).
-You can process this Makefile from command line using the make utility:
+The Momentics IDE generates several .mk files and a top-level Makefile for each processed configuration (the last one in the configuration folder).
+To process this Makefile from the command line, use the make utility:

 make -f [configuration]/makefile [target]